Team-HTML/backend/README.txt

 ****************************************************************************
 basic structure / workflow:

-test.cpp or generator.cpp
+generator.py / test.cpp

     This will be the programme to run on server.
 It should take care of correcting and parsing ML output.
     It should use HTML class's functions to generate the code.

-HTML.cpp
+HTML.py / HTML.cpp

     This will have the core structure and algorithm that together make a html tree from tags' positions on the page.

-Tag.cpp
+Tag.py / Tag.cpp

     This will be the supporting tags for HTML class.
 A Tag should include complete information for a html tag, plus its RELATIVE positions on the